cesar-23/PublicacionEventosUNSA/README.md

         self.session().commit()
 showTable.py --- pipeline
 =================
-arger problem decomposed in functional abstractions.
+Larger problem decomposed in functional abstractions.
 Functions, according to Mathematics, are relations from inputs to outputs.